TechGrounds-Cloud8/cloud8-Tjomba1996/04_Security/SEC-01 Network Detection.md

 The ensure you are a running a safe virtual environment, you need to be able to analyse the connections made.
 Wireshark is a tool that can be used to analyse on the connections that are being made by your machine.

 ## Key terminology
+- nmap = A network mapper that scans a system and understand what weaknesses exist that a hacker could potentially exploit

 ## Excercise
 - Scan the network of your Linux machine using nmap and show your findings.